Tier 2 On Call

 Tracking and Improvement

-We track performance metrics to measure success and understand what we’re aiming for.
+We track performance metrics to measure success and understand what we’re aiming for, and Rotation Leaders perform proactive reviews.
 We actively seek feedback and suggestions for improvements, and we welcome you to share your experience with the program.

 Questions?
 Ask your rotation leader.
 We’re here to help you succeed!